-Figure 8 shows the time taken by the network to broadcast the group key generated based on the collection of partial keys using the Tiny-AODV and Tiny-Diffusion routing protocols.
-After obtaining the result from the experiments, it is observed that the group members with IDs 1 through 25 receive the group key in approximately 7.57 seconds if Tiny-AODV is used; whereas if we use Tiny-Diffusion then it takes approximately 11.82 seconds.
-The reason is that, Tiny-Diffusion uses a routing table for creating routes and therefore, it takes more time to deliver the initial packets compared to Tiny-AODV, because of its proactive features [17].
+Figure 7 shows the time taken by the network to broadcast the group key generated based on the collection of partial keys using the Tiny-AODV and Tiny-Diffusion routing protocols.
+From experiments, it is observed that the group members whose IDs are 1 through 25 receive the group key in approximately 7.57 seconds if Tiny-AODV is used whereas if Tiny-Diffusion is used then it takes approximately 11.82 seconds.
+The reason is that, Tiny-Diffusion uses a routing table for creating routes and therefore, it takes more time to deliver the initial packets compared to Tiny-AODV because of its proactive features.
 There is a very small time difference in broadcasting the group key using Tiny-AODV and Tiny-Diffusion.
 Thus, delivering the partial keys (as shown in Figure 7) to the cluster head using Tiny-AODV takes more time than Tiny-Diffusion because of the partial key broadcast from every node, and then delivering it to the cluster head requires many-to-one communication.
-On the other hand as Tiny-